b3b00/csly/README.md

 see [expression parsing](https://github.com/b3b00/csly/wiki/expression-parsing)

+### indented languages support ###

+Some languages use indentation to deonte blocks (think of Python or Yaml ).
+CSLY provides a way to manage this.
+Head to [Indented Languages](https://github.com/b3b00/csly/wiki/indented-languages)

+>### Easily use indentation to make your language structure more readable

 ### generic lexer ###

 Lexemes are often similar from one language to another.
 So CSLY introduces a Generic Lexer that defines common lexemes that can be reused across languages. furthermore the generic has better performance than a regex based lexer.